fbohz/fbohz.github.io/_posts/2020-08-21-css_cheatsheet.css_cheatsheet.markdown

 }
 ```

-Note `&` replaces selectors up to the point so will be `.navigation li:first-child`.
-SCSS above is the equivalent in vanilla CSS as:
+Note `&` replaces selectors up to the point.
+So in normal CSS this will equate  `.navigation li:first-child`.
+In CSS we would write everything above as the following (notice how we save a lot of repetition):

 ```css
 .navigation {